-1. Pause before responding: Before you react, stop and give your brain a couple of seconds to process the situation.
+Before you react, stop and give your brain a couple of seconds to process the situation.
 Those brief moments will help stop an unwanted facial expression and help you think rationally and objectively.
 Even constructive criticism can trigger strong reactions, and if you don’t want to act impulsively, you need to take a moment before proceeding.

-A common initial reaction to criticism is to get offended and argue.
+A common initial reaction to constructive criticism is to get offended and argue.
 Giving negative feedback is as hard and nerve-racking as receiving it.
 If we approach the situation by redirecting the blame or getting defensive, it won’t encourage the person to be open with us again the future, nor will it help us improve.

 Now that you’ve avoided reacting negatively, are thinking rationally, and remember that this is beneficial for you, it’s time to engage in a productive, thoughtful conversation.
 Listen to the person closely without interrupting, and try to understand their perspective.
 When they’re done, mirror back what you heard.
 For example, “Here’s what I am hearing you say…”.
 This will make the person feel comfortable to continue being honest with you.
 The more information you get, the more effective your plan will be to address it.
 Be sure to thank them for sharing.
 Expressing appreciation doesn’t mean you agree with them, but it does show you acknowledge their efforts.